Repent! (or Pay Attention)

 There are so many sub-plots to the Christmas narrative that it is impossible to do justice to all the different elements.

-So where does one start to explore the Christmas narrative –the announcement of Jesus’ birth to Mary or to Joseph, the journey to Bethlehem, the inn keeper who found room, the shepherds, the angels, the magi, the star?
-We could as some do, let our imaginations go wild and wonder about the reactions of the donkey who carried Mary or animals in the barn where he was born, or we could invent characters like the little drummer boy (What makes anyone think that a sleep deprived mother would be grateful when a young, uninvited guest strikes up a drumbeat in her crowded accommodation?)
+So where does one start to explore the Christmas narrative – with the announcement of Jesus’ birth to Mary or to Joseph, the journey to Bethlehem, the inn keeper who found room, the shepherds, the angels, the magi, the star?
+We could as some do, let our imaginations go wild and wonder about the reactions of the donkey who carried Mary or animals in the barn where Jesus was born, or we could invent characters like the little drummer boy (What makes anyone think that a sleep deprived mother would be grateful when a young, uninvited guest strikes up a drumbeat in her crowded accommodation?)

 This year, I found myself thinking about the shepherds, their place in the story and what they have to tell us.